silverstripe-archive/silverstripe-commandpattern/README.md

 ## Documentation

-The commands module implements the command design pattern.
-It enables SilverStripe to decouple business logic from the MVC structure.
-Commands can be executed individually and have a controller reference.
+The commandpattern module enables SilverStripe to decouple business logic from the MVC structure.
+Commands can be executed individually and have a reference to a calling controller.

 To install this module, please clone this module, copy the commands folder into the root folder of the SilverStripe installation and run a dev/build, i.e.: